zizitizi/my-devops-Roadmap/monitoring/S27monitoring2.md

 http://192.168.44.136:32430/

 add its scrape config

+  - job_name: "kube-static-config"
+    static_configs:
+      - targets: ["192.168.44.136:32430"]

+ docker restart prometheus

+ check explorer and go  to grafana dashboard and import dashboard like: 13332

 then add its dashboard id (13332) . in aws server cpu-mem - networka is most important but in baremetall or phisical server storage and i/o also important.